 More to the point, we seek to promote information used to inform and educate.
 How the information is used is up to the interpreter.
 Our message to the market is to use information to make better marketing and advertising decisions.

 Perhaps the most infuriating aspect of having our ads declined was they had been running for over a month.
 The ad copy included the headline “Cannabis Marketing Agency” and keywords included variants on the “cannabis (marijuana) marketing” theme.
 We were enjoying click through rates of 3-10% and higher.
 Our landing page included an offer for our research summary and links to our blog about business issues facing the marijuana industry.
 We enjoyed – and still do – quality scores of 7, 8 & 9s.

 Common Sense vs The Machine that is Google

 Google is proudly a technology company.
-Mostly their products do a good job.
+Most Google business products do a good job.
 However, all the technology in the world isn’t a replacement for good ol’ human intelligence and common sense.